 Career Information for a Degree in Retail Management and Merchandising

-A retail store manager is responsible for ensuring that a store operates efficiently, profitably and that its employees perform adequately.
-They are responsible for a store's sales, employee schedule, resolving problems that arise in the store and for coordinating a store's activities.
-They may be 'department managers' in charge of a single department in a store.
-Or they may be 'department store managers' in charge of an entire store.
-They may manage any type of store that sells products.
-The U.S Bureau of Labor Statistics (BLS) reported that retail sales workers are expected to see job growth of 17% between 2010-2020 (www.bls.gov).
+A retail store manager is responsible for ensuring that a store operates efficiently and profitably and that its employees perform adequately.
+They are responsible for a store's sales and employee schedule, resolving problems that arise in the store and coordinating a store's activities.
+Some managers are in charge of a single department in a store.
+Others are identified as department store managers, where they are in charge of an entire store.
+Retail store managers may work at any type of store that sells products; professionals may choose to specialize by working at specific locations, such as electronics retailers, beauty supply shops, or clothing stores.

-Merchandisers, sometimes called 'merchandise managers,' are responsible for choosing looks, trends and matching colors for a product.
-They may supervise the purchase of products, but are mainly concerned with the marketing of merchandise.
+Merchandisers, sometimes called merchandise managers, are responsible for choosing looks and trends and matching colors for a product.
+They may supervise the purchase of products, but they're mainly concerned with the marketing of merchandise.
 Sometimes, they oversee a group of buyers or department managers.

 Related to Career Information for a Degree in Retail Management and Merchandising

 Few schools in the Bakersfield, CA, area have top ranking retail management and merchandising degree programs.
 Read on to find...